 eSwatini (formerly Swaziland) is one of Africa’s smallest nations, nestled within South Africa and steeped in tradition.
-Upon entering from Mozambique, you could feel it’s a clean, well-enough developed country similar to South Africa.
+Upon entering from Mozambique, you could feel it’s a clean, well-developed country similar to South Africa.

 Despite its size, the country hosts five national parks that feature the Big Five and even a healthy rhino population.
 If you’re spending time in South Africa or Mozambique, I highly recommend stopping by and exploring tranquil Eswatini.